The Perfect 4 to 5 Days in Amsterdam Itinerary

 While many people just visit Amsterdam for a weekend getaway, I think that it’s a disservice to the city as there’s an abundance of things to explore and places to visit beyond a 2-day trip.

 Even just extending your trip to 3 days in Amsterdam, you’ll have the opportunity to go a bit beyond the typical tourist path and route, giving a more holistic experience of this spirited Dutch city.
-There are plenty of things to do in Amsterdam in 3 days so you certainly won’t be wanting for activities.

 And if you’re wondering the best time to visit Amsterdam, keep in mind that it is a thriving city that attracts visitors year-round.
 For the best weather (and the most crowds) the summer months can be ideal.
 However, if you want to see the city decked out for the holidays, visiting in the winter can be a great choice, as well.